Random forests for binary geospatial data: RF-GLS for correlated binary data

-where $\bY=(Y_1,\ldots,Y_n)^\top$; $\bX$ and $\bw$ are defined similarly.
-The mean function $p(X)=E(Y|X)$ will be a smooth function of $X$ contingent on $m(X)$ and the link $h$ being smooth and $w(\cdot)$ being stationary.
-Hence one can consider na\"ively using Breiman's RF to directly estimate $p(X)$.
-However, for the spatial mixed model $\mathrm{Cor}(w(s_i), w(s_j)) \neq 0$ which would generally imply that $\mathrm{Cor}(Y_i, Y_j | \bX) =\sigma_{ij} \neq 0$.
-A na\"ive RF for such data does not consider this correlation.
-The node splitting using Gini measure \eqref{eqn:split_Gini} only makes use of the information on the response and covariates contained in the node to be split.
-No spatial information is utilized from datapoints in other nodes which may be distant in terms of covariate values but proximal in space and thus highly correlated with the members of the node to be split.
-Further, even within the node, the Gini measure only depends on the proportion of 1's i.e., mean of the node members for binary data and does not use any covariance information.
-Thus the current split criterion ignores both intra- and inter-node spatial correlations.
-For continuous data, ignoring spatial information during node-splitting has been shown to be detrimental to the performance of regression trees and RF \citep{saha2021random}.
+Node splitting using Gini measure \eqref{eqn:Gini} thus only makes use of the information on the response and covariates contained in the node $\mathcal T$ to be split.
+No information is utilized from data points in other nodes which may be correlated with the members of $\mathcal T$.
+Furthermore, even within $\mathcal T$, the Gini measure only depends on the proportion of 1's i.e., the mean of the node members for binary data, and does not use any covariance information.
+So, na\"ive application of random forest to estimate the mean function do not account for any data dependence.
+For continuous data, ignoring spatial covariance during node-splitting has been shown to be detrimental to the performance of RF \citep{saha2023random}.